Skip to main content

 How many credits do I get?

-Credits are issued strictly for non-commercial educational and research purposes.
+Credits are allocated strictly for non-commercial educational and research use only within the ASU ArcGIS Online environment.

 Standard Users